 “If you are not willing to follow your word, don’t speak at all,” this is a common phrase which everyone out there should make an effort of following when you preach something to others.
 This phrase could relate to another phrase which goes like this “do not preach water and drink wine.”
-To have a good understanding of this topic, I will share with you my personal experience I have heard before with a friend.
+To have a good understanding of this topic, I will share with you my personal experience.

-I have a friend who is called John, we have been friends since our childhood, we have grown together, and John is that person who is always there to correct and question other people about what they do.
-Every time we meet with John together with a couple of other friends, He is always on our toes to condemn us from attending parties, and he gives himself as an example of how he dislikes the parties or hooking up in social places.
+I have a friend who is called John, we have been friends since our childhood.
+We have grown together, and John is that person who is always there to correct and question other people about what they do.
+Every time we meet with John together with a couple of other friends, he is always on our toes to condemn us from attending parties.
+He gives himself as an example of how he dislikes the parties or hooking up in social places.
 It has been a trend for several years, and we have always known that John does not like or attend any party in whichever case.

 However, the strange thing about John is that when we plan to have a meeting on Wednesday, he always objects claiming he is attending some church conference.
 I remember one particular time when I made a joke to him to accompany him to the church conference, but he declined my offer.
 In our investigation, we came to realize that on Wednesday, John usually attends a party in the next town where no one knows him.
 After revealing to him about what we realized about his behavior, he was in great shock, and he felt so ashamed for his hypocritical behavior.

 In life, we have friends who have characters like those of John who preach a lot and practice less.
 Such an individual in life has similar characters of hypocrisy and life denial, where someone wants to shows to others.
 There is no need to live a life by always suspecting yourself with what you are doing.
 It is essential to rise up and live an honest life, and above all, ensure you can practice what you preach to others.

 - It shows good intentions with what you are preaching

 - It makes you act as a role model